lexnederbragt/lexnederbragt.com/about.md

 We are a group of researchers and staff based at the <a href="http://www.ox.ac.uk" target="_blank">University of Oxford</a>
 who are passionate about research reproducibility and open research.
-The project aims to bring together expertise in these areas from across the University.
+We aim to bring together expertise in these areas from across the University.

 The project is funded by the <a href="http://blogs.it.ox.ac.uk/innovation-challenges/researchreproducibility/"